hemanthrajv/redux_utils/README.md

 Note: Use this tool only with new flutter projects, it does not support existing projects.
 Please commit the initial project before using this tool.

 * First run `flutter packages get` after adding `redux_utils` to `dev_dependencies`
-* From root of the flutter project run `flutter pub pub run redux_utils:main`
+* From root of the flutter project run `flutter pub pub run redux_utils:main --setup`
 * Then run `flutter packages get`
 * Next, run `flutter pub pub run build_runner build`